deanwampler/SeductionsOfScalaTutorial/Half-DayTutorialOutline.md

 | File | Purpose
 | :--- | :---
-| `fib.scala` | Recursive Fibonacci functions that use pattern matching.
 | `integer-order1-script.scala` | Manipulating a collection of integers.
 What does it do?
 | `integer-order2-script.scala` | A shorter version of the previous example.